 Racism and intolerance are ‘dangerous explosives’ – Diarmuid Martin

-Fear of immigrants can be exploited in terms that support narrow populism, says archbishop
+Fear of immigrants can be exploited in terms to support narrow populism says archbishop

 Archbishop of Dublin Diarmuid Martin: “Lack of respect for difference can undermine even peaceful societies.
 Fear of the immigrant can be exploited in terms that support narrow populism.”
 File photograph: Dara Mac Dónaill